Leave to enter: Crown Dependencies

 The Immigration Act 1971 was extended to Jersey, Guernsey and the Isle of Man.
 Each territory has their own Immigration Rules that mirror those made by the UK Government, and therefore leave to enter the United Kingdom or one of the territories is also leave to enter any of them, regardless of where they are granted.
 Where required, entry clearance must be obtained from the UK Government in order to travel to any of the three territories.

 Common Travel Area

-The Common Travel Area is an open border agreement between the United Kingdom, the Republic of Ireland, the Isle of Man and the Channel Islands.
+The Common Travel Area is an open border agreement between the United Kingdom, Ireland, the Isle of Man and the Channel Islands.
 Leave to enter is not required to enter the UK or the other British islands within the area from Ireland, except for those only in transit through Ireland or who require a visa to enter to the UK.
 Leave to enter is also required for those in Ireland unlawfully or who are excluded from the UK by direction of the UK Government.